azim-abdool/teaching-portfolio/index.md

   <a href="changelog">Updates</a>
 </div>

-# Azim Abdool – Teaching Portfolio
+# Welcome

-Welcome to the teaching portfolio of **Azim Abdool**, Instructor in Computer Systems Engineering at The University of the West Indies, St. Augustine.
+I am **Azim Abdool**, an Instructor in the Department of Electrical and Computer Engineering at The University of the West Indies, St. Augustine.
+With over 15 years of experience in teaching, supervision, and curriculum development, I specialise in embedded systems, programming, and digital design education.

-This site documents my teaching history, curriculum work, innovative projects, and scholarly contributions.
+My approach to teaching blends academic rigour with empathy.
+I design courses and labs that not only challenge students intellectually but also recognise the emotional and motivational factors that influence learning.
+My goal is to foster clarity, capability, and curiosity in every student I teach.

+I am the co-founder of **Fasove**, a Caribbean ed-tech initiative focused on prototyping, invention, and accessibility.
+I have contributed to the development of over a dozen new courses and a myriad of lab experiences, and have mentored students for national and international innovation competitions.

+My current research explores ways to integrate emotional preparedness and neurodiverse learning principles into engineering education.
+I believe that great teaching begins with trust and context — and that meaningful learning happens when students feel seen, supported, and inspired.

 📫 [Email](mailto:azim.abdool@uwi.edu)
 🔗 [LinkedIn](http://tt.linkedin.com/pub/azim-abdool/21/968/931/)